influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/migrate-data/_index.md

 #### Do you want to use SQL to query your data?

 **Yes, you should migrate**.
-InfluxDB {{< current-version >}} backed by InfluxDB IOx lets you query your time series data with SQL.
+InfluxDB Cloud Serverless lets you query your time series data with SQL.
 For more information about querying your data with SQL, see:

 - [Query data with SQL](/influxdb/cloud-serverless/query-data/sql/)
 - [InfluxDB SQL reference](/influxdb/cloud-serverless/reference/sql/)